silverbulletmd/silverbullet/libraries/Library/Std/Config.md

   ui = { category = "Editor", label = "Short wiki links", priority = 1 },
 })

+config.define("attachmentPath", {
+  description = "Default folder prefix used to pre-fill the file name prompt when pasting or uploading an attachment (image or other file).
+Leave empty (the default) to keep today's behavior of suggesting the current page's folder.
+A leading '/' makes the prefix absolute from the space root regardless of which page you're on, e.g. '/Assets/'.
+Without a leading '/', the prefix is resolved relative to the current page's folder, e.g. 'attachments/'.", type = "string", default = "", ui = { category = "Editor", label = "Attachment path", priority = 2 }, })

 config.define("frontmatterFolding", {
   description = "Configure folding behavior for YAML frontmatter at the top of pages", type = "object",